smithWEBtek/diet-planner-v8/README.md

- # README
+diet-planner-v8
- # swt-diet-planner-v-001
+Rails app, with jQuery front end

- simple app for showing diet, meal, food_groups and foods with user login and user data
+Simple app for showing diet, meal, food_groups and foods with user login and user data

  User can sign up and authorize via Omnni-auth - Facebook.
  User can sign up with info they enter: